Flag families: Stars and Stripes

 The stars and stripes flag family is composed of flags of alternating stripes with a field in the hoist (often the canton) charged with an emblem (often, but not always, a star or stars).

 Early versions of the flag of the United States were based on ensigns of the United Kingdom, with the Union Flag on the canton.
 Instead of a solid-colored field, they had stripes inspired by the flag of the East India Company.
 In 1777, the Continental Congress of the United States resolved to replace the Union Flag with thirteen stars.

 The first nation to adopt a similar flag was the Hawaiian Kingdom, and many other nations wanting to express ideals of liberty and democracy followed suit.

 Dutch and pan-Slavic colors

 Dutch and pan-Slavic colors are a family of flags, usually with red, white, and blue stripes, inspired by the Dutch and later Russian flags.
 The first flag of simple stripes were the livery colors of William I, Prince of Orange, used in the mid-16th century.
 These stripes of orange, white, and blue became the first flag of the Netherlands.
 In the 17th century, the orange was replaced by red.
 Tsar Peter the Great personally designed a merchant flag of Russia based on the colors of the flag of the Netherlands.
 The Russian flag, in turn, inspired many flags of countries in the Slavic region.
-Most retained the white, blue and red, but Bulgaria changed the blue stripe in the flag of Russia to a green stripe.
+Most retained the white, blue and red, but Bulgaria changed the blue stripe on the flag of Russia into a green stripe symbolising liberty.

 Tricolours and tribands

 A tricolor is any flag following the flag of France in its design of three vertical stripes of equal width, each distinct in color.
 On the eve of the French Revolution, 13 July 1789, red and blue cockades were given to the militia of Paris.
 Soon afterward, Louis XVI added one to his royal white cockade.
 These colors, arranged as stripes, became the flag of France in 1794.
-In this way, vertical tribands of three colors became associated with movements for republicanism and were adopted by many nations transitioning to republican governance.
+In this way, vertical tribands of three colors became associated with movements for republicanism and were adopted by many nations transitioning to republican governance, although their use was never exclusive to such states.
 Unlike tricolour, the triband design may contain two identical colors, such as flags of Nigeria and Peru.

+A number of triband flags have a central band that is exactly twice the width of others, a design known as Spanish fess (horizontal) or Canadian pale (vertical).
+On some flags, this is not the central band, such as for Colombia or Rwanda.